customer-success-architects/champion-program/README.md

 Copilot Edits makes sweeping changes across multiple files quick and easy.

-1. "Can you add comments and docstrings to all of the files in #folder:"
+1. "Can you add comments and docstrings to all of the files in `#file:"

 ### Configuring Copilot
 #### Custom Instructions